SchokiCoder/hawps/docs/goals.md

 # Limitations

-- try Zig, only Zig, just Zig, raw Zig, no Makefile, shell for install allowed (C can be used for optimizations or for using libraries)
-- data-oriented programming
-- configuration via Zig source code file
-- max.
-10.000 sloc in Zig (not including config or build files)
-- max.
-1.000 sloc in Zig for build files
 - must be compatible with Linux, FreeBSD and Android
 - must work if only mouse is available
 - must work if only touch is available